Skyvell/xledger-syncronizer/README.md

 ### GraphQL queries

 ### File outputs
 The files are written to a Datalake.
-They are named in a standardised manner:
+When performing a full load of all the data, all data is stored in one file.
+Next time when data is syncronized, changes will be in a new file.
+Files are named in a standardised nammed.
+Here are a few examples:
 <pre>
 <code>
 `20240610_11_47_40_employees.parquet`
+`20240610_11_47_34_customers.parquet`
 </code>
 </pre>